Subaru Motorsports USA: Rallycross

 The team participated in the Global RallyCross Championship and X-Games events until they were replaced by the Americas Rallycross Championship in 2018.
 In 2006 and 2007, Colin McRae participated in X-Games with the team.
 He rolled the car due to an awkwardly landed jump, but still managed to finish in second place, right behind Travis Pastrana.

 On May 4, 2012, Subaru announced their partnership with Puma and their new rallycross team, Subaru Puma Rallycross Team USA.
 The three-driver team consisted of Dave Mirra, Bucky Lasek, and Sverre Isachsen.
 On September 11, 2013, SRT USA contracted their Global Rallycross effort to two cars, releasing Dave Mirra.
 The team eventually made a shift in their lineup switching out Lasek and Isachsen with global rallycross star Patrik Sandell and former Subaru World Rally Team driver Chris Atkinson before the Global RallyCross Championship ended in 2017.

 In 2018 IMG founded the Americas Rallycross Championship which effectively replaced GRC.
 Sandell and Atkinson continued with the team during the transition and added Scott Speed to the roster the following year.

-Despite countless podiums, overall wins, and a championship within grasp, ARX wrapped up after just two seasons with no further rallycross programs in sight.
+In 2019, Sandell, Atkinson and Speed combined for four Americas Rallycross Championship event victories and won the ARX Teams Championship, the first rallycross championship for Subaru.
+After the 2019 season, series promoter IMG announced that ARX would cease operations.

+After a 2020 season in which no rallycross events were held due to the COVID-19 pandemic, Subaru Motorsports USA returned to rallycross in 2021 for the first season of the Nitro Rallycross (NRX) series with drivers Scott Speed and Travis Pastrana.
+Pastrana and Speed scored three wins out of five events and tied on points for the NRX driver's championship ahead of Timmy Hansen, with Pastrana being named champion due to the series' tiebreak rules.

 Championship wins

 Video games

 SRT USA heavily appeared in the racing game Colin McRae: DiRT 2 with 2008 drivers Ken Block, Travis Pastrana, and Dave Mirra.
 The #199 and #40 SRT USA cars also appeared in DiRT 3 Ramana Lagemann's SCCA ProRally #4 rally car appears on the cover Colin McRae Rally 2005.
-SRT USA cars also are included in RalliSport Challenge, RalliSport Challenge 2, Colin McRae Rally 04, Project Gotham Racing, V-Rally 3, and Sega Rally Revo.
+SRT USA cars also are included in RalliSport Challenge, RalliSport Challenge 2, Colin McRae Rally 04, Project Gotham Racing, V-Rally 3, Sega Rally 2006, Enthusia Professional Racing, and Sega Rally Revo.
 In 2016 both Travis Pastrana and David Higgins appeared in Forza Horizon 3, as DLC.

+Despite the fact that SRT USA vehicles were heavily featured in rally video games instead of the one used by the WRC, this is mostly due to licensing issues as WRC had the rights to their own video games at that time which were developed by Evolution Studios.